Fazıl Say

-Fazıl Say ([faːˈzɯɫ saj]; born 14 January 1970 in Ankara) is a Turkish pianist and composer.
+Fazıl Say ([faːˈzɯɫ saj]; born 14 January 1970) is a Turkish classical concert pianist and composer.
+He is known to often play his own compositions in his concerts, on top of a repertoire that consists of Beethoven, Chopin, and Bach.

 Life and career

-Fazıl Say was born in 1970.
-His father, Ahmet Say was an author and musicologist.
-His mother, Gürgün Say was a pharmacist.
-His grandfather Fazıl Say with whom he shares the same name with was a member of the Spartakusbund.
+Say was born in Ankara in 1970.
+His father, Ahmet Say, was an author and musicologist.
+His mother, Gürgün Say, was a pharmacist.
+His grandfather Fazıl Say, whose name he shares, was a member of the Spartakusbund.
 Say was a child prodigy, who was able to do basic arithmetic with 4-digit numbers at the age of two.
 His father, having found out that he was playing the melody of "Daha Dün Annemizin" (Turkish version of Ah! vous dirai-je, maman) on a makeshift flute with no prior training, enlisted the help of Ali Kemal Kaya, an oboist and family friend.
 At the age of three, Say started his piano lessons under the tutelage of pianist Mithat Fenmen.

-Say wrote his first piece – a piano sonata – in 1984, at the age of fourteen, when he was a student at the Conservatory of his home town Ankara.
+Say wrote his first piece, a piano sonata, in 1984, at the age of fourteen, when he was a student at the Ankara State Conservatory.
 It was followed, in this early phase of his development, by several chamber works without an opus number, including Schwarze Hymnen for violin and piano and a guitar concerto.
-He subsequently designated as his opus 1 one of the works that he had played in the concert that won him the Young Concert Artists Auditions in New York: the Four Dances of Nasreddin Hodja (1990).
-This work already displays in essence the significant features of his personal style: a rhapsodic, fantasia-like basic structure; a variable rhythm, often dance-like, though formed through syncopation; a continuous, vital driving pulse; and a wealth of melodic ideas that may often be traced back to themes from the folk music of Turkey and its neighbours.
-In these respects, Fazıl Say stands to some extent in the tradition of composers like Béla Bartók, George Enescu, and György Ligeti, who also drew on the rich musical folklore of their countries.
+He subsequently designated as his opus 1 one of the works that he had played in the concert that won him the Young Concert Artists Auditions in New York: Four Dances of Nasreddin Hodja (1990).
+This work already displays in essence the significant features of his personal style: a rhapsodic, fantasia-like basic structure; a variable rhythm, often dance-like, though formed through syncopation; a continuous, vital driving pulse; and a wealth of melodic ideas often based on themes from the folk music of Turkey and its neighbours.
+He drew from local traditional tradition like Béla Bartók, George Enescu and György Ligeti.
 He attracted international attention with the piano piece Black Earth, Op.
 8 (1997), in which he employs techniques made popular by John Cage's works for prepared piano.